remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/ssh/setup.md

     paste the fingerprint instead of typing `yes` or `no`.

 GitHub, on the other hand, does it this way: [GitHub SSH key fingerprints](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints)

+We could also do `ssh-keyscan [hostname]` but there is still a MITM risk.
 ~~~

 ## User account